-In more serious cases, a shunt (small tube) is surgically inserted into the chest cavity to redirect the fluid from the chest to the abdomen, where it is removed easily.
+In more serious cases, a doctor surgically inserts a shunt (small tube) into the chest cavity.
+This helps redirect the fluid from the chest to the abdomen, where it can be easily removed.
 Pleurectomy, in which part of the pleural lining is surgically removed, is also an option in very severe cases.